chpeters/mflow/README.md

 We use Zeit Now for deployment.
 Every push (on every branch) to Github will run Now on the Dockerfile in the root directory.
 It will do the following steps:

 1. Builds the app using `npm build` to create static assets
-2. Runs the tests using `npm test` and breaks the build if the tests fail.
+2. Runs the tests using `npm test` and stops the build if the tests fail.
 3. Copies the assets to the public folder, so users can view them.
 4. Creates a URL for the deploy (i.e. blahblahbblah.now.sh)
 5. If the push was to master, it will alias that deploy to [mflow.tech](https://mflow.tech/)